joehattori/rslog/README.md

 - Performs occurence check in unification.

 ## TODO
-- Wait for user input to continue search or not after finding a solution as in swipl.
+- As in [swipl](https://www.swi-prolog.org/), ask user to continue search or not after finding a solution.
+- Implement Cut and Negation.
+- Implement built in functions and list syntax.